sherlock-audit/2024-08-flayer-judging/README.md

 Modify isListing function: Ensure that tokens marked as canWithdrawAsset are still considered active listings until they are fully withdrawn by their rightful owner.

-# Issue H-15: Donation fees are sandwichable in one transaction
+# Issue H-20: Donation fees are sandwichable in one transaction

 Source: https://github.com/sherlock-audit/2024-08-flayer-judging/issues/615

 ## Found by
-0x37, BugPull, Ironsidesec, araj
+0x37, BugPull, Ironsidesec, ZeroTrust, araj, zzykxx
 ## Summary
 Doesn't matters if MEV is openly possible in the chain, when eevr a user does actions like `liquidateProtectedListing`, `cancelListing`, `modifyListings`, `fillListings`, `Reserve` and `Relist`.
 They can sandwich the fees donation to make profit or recover the tax they paid.
 Or, the liquidaton is open access, so you can sandwich that in same tc itself.